Security groups can be associated with CVMs, ENIs, TencentDB for MySQL, and CLBs. This topic describes how to associate a security group with a CVM.

-A security groups can be associated with one or more CVMs for network access control.
+Security groups can be associated with one or more CVMs for network access control.
 They are an important part of CVM network security measures.
 You can associate your CVM with one or more security groups if necessary.
 The following are detailed instructions.

-- Log in to the CVM Console.
+- Log in to the CVM console.

 - You can check all security groups in a specific region.

-See Viewing Security Groups.
+For operation details, see Viewing Security Groups.

 - If you no longer need a security group, you can delete it.
 Once a security group is deleted, all rules within it are also deleted.